GreenStar Homes Certification Manual Version 4

 All ducts are fully ducted and none are panned in the joists

-Platinum Level
+Platinum

-Going ductless or using ductless mini-splits
+Use ductless systems or ductless mini-splits

-Existing ductwork that panned in the joist may be used for the ERV / HRV or supply air fan when using alternative heating and cooling.
+Existing ductwork that is panned in the joist may be used for the ERV / HRV or supply air fan when using alternative heating and cooling.

 Resources & Studies